Suzuki DR650 Air Filter Page

 K&N Filter for Pre 96 DR650

 K&N has a popular reusable oiled air filter system that is used in many high performance vehicles.
 The company claims their filter will filter out smaller particles than the standard paper filters used in autos, while allowing more air to flow to the engine.
-This would increase the life your engine, give it a few extra horses of power and eventually pay for itself in fuel savings.
+This would increase the life your engine, free up a few extra horses of power and eventually pay for itself in fuel savings.
 You'd have to be an idiot not to use one in a car!
 Well, maybe.
 There are some independent tests (or those done/funded by other filter companies) that demonstrate poorer filtration.

 Aftermarket Oiled Foam Filters